 Susan Hensley v.
-Montana State Fund Montana State Fund received a Petition for Hearing that was filed before the Workers' Compensation Court in October 2013.
-The matter is Susan Hensley vs. Montana State Fund, WCC No. 2013-3235.
-The matter is fully briefed and is submitted for a decision.
-Under HB 334, as passed by the legislature in 2011 and codified in 39-71-703 (2), MCA, when a claimant receives a Class I impairment, it is not payable unless the claimant has an actual wage loss as a result of the compensable injury or occupational disease.
-The law was effective July 1, 2011 and applicable to claims that occurred on or after that date.
-The petitioner in this matter is challenging the constitutionality of 39-71-703 (2), MCA.
-State Fund anticipates the chances are remote, but as with any litigated matter there is the possibility of an adverse decision.
-Should the statute be held unconstitutional, determined to be applicable to other claims and also determined to be retroactively applicable, potential liability is estimated to be at least \$2.2 million per year, as based on NCCI initial pricing, and current estimated business volumes.
+Montana State Fund This case involves a constitutional challenge to one of the revisions to the Workers' Compensation Act passed in 2011.
+At issue is the constitutionality of the changes to §39-71-703 (2), MCA, which state that a Class I impairment is not payable unless the claimant has an actual wage loss.
+The law was effective July 1, 2011, and is applicable to claims that occurred on or after that date.
+The Workers' Compensation Court issued its decision on August 22nd, 2019, upholding the statute and granting the State Fund's motion for summary judgment.
+Hensley's attorney filed a notice of appeal on September 12th, 2019, and the matter is currently before the Montana Supreme Court.
+Should the statute be held unconstitutional and apply to other claims retroactively, the potential liability is estimated to be at least \$2.2 million per year, based on NCCI's initial pricing, and current estimated business volumes.
 However, based on experience, costs may be substantially higher than the estimate of \$2.2 million per year.